The Damage Ice Dams Can Do

 In theory, roof rakes, brooms, and other long-handled devices can be used to remove snow before it has a chance to melt.
 In practice, however, the scheme is difficult to pull off, considering that most homeowners can’t reach all areas of the roof.

 Electrically-heated deicing cables, which install along eave lines to inhibit water freeze, are only moderately effective, says Bruell.
 “These heat cables often just back up the problem, forcing the dams to form higher up the roof.”
-In addition to the purchase price ($150-$300), and installation ($300-$500), these cables require electricity to run.
+In addition to the purchase price ($150 to $300), and installation ($300 to $500), these cables require electricity to run.
 They also can shorten the life of roof shingles.

 How to Remove Ice Dams

 Homeowners suffering the effects of an ice dam — or those who fear a leak is imminent — can hire a roofing company to remove the ice buildup.
 Rather than employ hammers, chisels, and salt, which can damage the roof and gutters, technicians will steam away the ice and remove any remaining snow.
 Expect to pay around $500 or more for the service.
 It goes without saying that do-it-yourself removal can be dangerous when it involves ladders, heavy ice, and slippery roofs.